zhuqingcode/MTK-LBS/README.md

 MTK-LBS
 =======

-It is similar with the project MTK-LBS-DLL but for 2MB flash
+It is similar with the project MTK-LBS-DLL but for 2MB flash!
+This is a development & release edition!